Billy Mitchell: Early life

-Born in Nice, France, to John L. Mitchell, a wealthy Wisconsin senator, and his wife Harriet Danforth (Becker), Mitchell grew up on an estate in North Greenfield, Wisconsin, which is now the Milwaukee suburb of West Allis, Wisconsin.
-Mitchell's father served in the American Civil War as a first lieutenant in the 24th Wisconsin Volunteer Infantry Regiment along with future general Arthur MacArthur (the father of General Douglas MacArthur).
+Mitchell was born in Nice, France, to John L. Mitchell, a wealthy Wisconsin senator, and his wife Harriet Danforth (Becker).
+He grew up on an estate in North Greenfield, Wisconsin, which is now the Milwaukee suburb of West Allis.
+Mitchell's father served in the American Civil War as a first lieutenant in the 24th Wisconsin Volunteer Infantry Regiment, along with future general Arthur MacArthur (the father of General Douglas MacArthur).
 The elder Mitchell served as a United States senator from 1883 to 1889.

-His paternal grandfather, Alexander Mitchell, a Scotsman, established what became the Milwaukee Road railroad and the Marine Bank of Wisconsin.
-Mitchell Park and the shopping precinct of Mitchell Street were named in honor of Alexander.
-His paternal grandmother, Martha Reed Mitchell, was well known in charity, art and society circles.
+Mitchell's paternal grandfather, Alexander Mitchell, a Scotsman, established what became the Milwaukee Road railroad and the Marine Bank of Wisconsin.
+Mitchell Park and the shopping precinct of Mitchell Street were named in his honor.
+Mitchell's paternal grandmother, Martha Reed Mitchell, was well known in charity, art and society circles.

-Mitchell's sister Ruth fought with the Chetniks in Yugoslavia during World War II and later wrote a book about her brother, My Brother Bill.
+Mitchell's sister Ruth fought with the Chetniks in Yugoslavia during World War II, and later wrote a book about her brother, My Brother Bill.

 Mitchell was accepted into Columbian University (later renamed George Washington University) in Washington, D.C., but dropped out to join the United States Army during the Spanish-American War, though he eventually graduated from the school.
 While there he was a member of Phi Kappa Psi fraternity.
 Upon dropping out of Columbian at age 18, he enlisted in the United States Army as a private and was mustered into Company M of the 1st Wisconsin Infantry Regiment on May 14, 1898.
 Mitchell was immediately assigned and mobilized into Brigadier General Arthur MacArthur's command in the Philippines, where MacArthur was placed in charge of the Department of Northern Luzon in the spring of 1899.
 Mitchell participated in operations against Filipino insurgents in northern and central Luzon at the end of the Spanish-American War and during the Philippine–American War.
 He quickly gained a commission due to his father's influence and joined the U.S. Army Signal Corps.

 Following the cessation of hostilities, Mitchell remained in the Army.
 From 1900 to 1904, Mitchell was posted in the District of Alaska as a lieutenant in the Signal Corps.
 On May 26, 1900, the United States Congress appropriated $450,000 to establish a communications system connecting the many isolated and widely separated U.S. Army outposts and civilian Gold Rush camps in Alaska by telegraph.
 Along with Captain George C. Brunnell, Lieutenant Mitchell oversaw the construction of what became known as the Washington-Alaska Military Cable and Telegraph System (WAMCATS).
 He predicted as early as 1906, while an instructor at the Army's Signal School in Fort Leavenworth, Kansas, that future conflicts would take place in the air, not on the ground.

 In 1908, as a young Signal Corps officer, Mitchell observed Orville Wright's flying demonstration at Fort Myer, Virginia.
 Mitchell took flight lessons at the Curtiss Flying School at Newport News, Virginia.